damien-carcel/app-skeleton/back/README.md

 # The back-end application

-This README only applied to the back-end part of the app-skeleton application.
+This README relates only to the back-end application.

 ## Requirements

 Please read the [requirements for running Symfony](https://symfony.com/doc/current/reference/requirements.html).

+The requirements checker tool is already provided as a development requirement, and the script that composer install is placed in `.gitignore`.

 ## How to use it